Arkansas needs change.

 Arkansas requires local law enforcement to partner with out-of-control federal agents who carelessly destroy the lives of citizens and immigrants of every legal status.
 It’s wrong, and it puts us all at risk.

 Instead, I want those agents barred from our schools, churches and hospitals, so that they can focus on removing dangerous criminals instead of families and workers who are trying to do the right thing.
-I want masks off of these agents’ faces, so that they have to stand by their actions like every police officer does.
-And I want ICE’s victims to be able to sue for property damage and violated rights, so that ICE’s madness might end.

 Housing: Rogers is leading the way to more housing options.